- Bats Right, Throws Right

 Hugh Nicol played 10 seasons in the majors and set the single-season record for stolen bases (at a time when a "steal" was defined differently than it is today).

 Nicol, although he sometimes played second base or shortstop, was primarily a right fielder with a good fielding percentage.
-Although he hit decently in 1883-84, his batting was usually well below average.
+Although he hit decently in 1883 and 1884, his batting was usually well below average.

 After the 1886 season he was traded to the Cincinnati Red Stockings, and he spent the rest of his major league career with teams in Cincinnati.
 He set his stolen base record in 1887 with 138, beating Arlie Latham by nine.